g0di/fastapi-problem-details/README.md

 from fastapi import FastAPI, Request, status

-import fastapi_problem_details
-from fastapi_problem_details.problem import ProblemResponse
+import fastapi_problem_details as problem from fastapi_problem_details import ProblemResponse

 app = FastAPI()
-fastapi_problem_details.init_app(app) # Note that this is not required if you simply return ProblemResponse object yourself
+problem.init_app(app) # Note that this is not required if you simply return ProblemResponse object yourself

 class UserNotFoundError(Exception):